Climate Literacy Ambassadors

 NASA

-In 2012 CIMSS launched a new initiative to help teachers engage students in regional climate studies via the CIMSS iPad Library where teachers can borrow iPads like books for the entire school year.
-The iPads were loaned out for the 2013-14 school year at the 2013 ESIP Teacher workshop at UNC Chapel Hill.
+In 2012 CIMSS launched a new initiative to help teachers engage students in regional climate studies via the CIMSS iPad Library where educators could borrow iPads like books for the entire school year.
+The iPads were loaned out for the 2013-14 school year at the July Teacher Workshop in 2013.

 NASA